The best independent guide to Lisbon

 Delicious duck rice.

-This is another genius Portuguese dish, which is adored by locals but unknown by foreigners.
+This is another genius Portuguese dish, which is adored by locals but almost unknown by foreigners.
 Arroz de Pato is an oven-baked dish, with the duck shredded and the rice cooked in the water used to boil the duck.

 The rice is baked to crispiness, but the fats ensure it is moist and delicious.
 The dish is often cooked with a top layer of chouriço (Portuguese chorizo).

-Alheira is a traditional Portuguese sausage, which is either drilled or fried and served with the chips, rice and salad combination.
+Alheira is a traditional Portuguese sausage, which is either grilled or fried and served with the chips, rice and salad combination.
 Unlike all other meals the rich flavoured sausage is served with no sauce or in a stew – this may appear a bit disappointing if other dining companions have extravagant fish dishes!

 Historically, Alheira were filled with all meats except for pork, as they were first created by Portuguese Jews in the 15th century.

-Discover more of Lisbon with our guides
+Discover more of Lisbon with our most popular guides